google-ai-edge/LiteRT/tflite/delegates/xnnpack/README.md

 // directly read from disk the 2nd time.
 ```

-Warning: Sharing the cache is not thread safe for writing.
+Warning: Sharing the cache is not thread safe for building.
 You should always do
 one full run of one of the interpreters before starting threading.

 ## Profiling